 Although there is some truth in the more well-known notion that dark circles appear as a result of sleep deprivation, alcohol consumption, dehydration or exhaustion, there are many other possible reasons behind the appearance of dark circles.

-It is important to understand the possible causes of dark circles in order to establish appropriate ways to conceal them or get rid of them altogether.
+It is important to understand the possible causes of dark circles for men in order to establish appropriate ways to conceal them or get rid of them altogether.
 Some of the more common causes of dark circles under the eyes include:

 Sleep deprivation is thought of as the most common cause of dark circles and is the easiest to resolve, along with excess salt in the diet and mild iron deficiency.
 Unfortunately, living a city lifestyle can mean that making the small changes to reduce the appearance of dark circles is easier said than done.
 Excessive caffeine intake and smoking as stimulants during the day can lead to a lack of sleep at night which can worsen the appearance of the dark circles.

 There are many natural remedies known to be somewhat popular in combating the issue including the application of rose water, almond oil and castor oil on the skin around the eye to help thicken and lighten the skin.
 Other remedies which are likely to be found in one’s kitchen are raw tomatoes or teabags placed directly onto the under eye area.

 Ultimately, a good night’s sleep and plenty of water and decreasing alcohol and smoking habits are a solid way to ensure that the dark circles will only be temporary.